About the Designer

 in 2017 the garden is featured in Woman and Home magazine (August issue)

-In May of this year my garden was also filmed by the BBCs Garden Rescue programme, to be shown later this summer
+In May 2017 my garden was also filmed by the BBCs Garden Rescue programme with Charlie Dimmock and was televised in September 2017

 My Top Five Design Principles

 - Use of different textures in the garden creates interest

 It is safe for children to play on

 Lawn is much better for the environment than paving or gravel

 Turf is relatively cheap and easy to lay

 - Provide more than one seating area